canada-ca/digital-playbook-guide-numerique/en/4-empower-staff-deliver-better-services.md

 - Identify policy constraints. **(Do - Digital Design Playbook (ISED))**
 - Identify opportunities for improving processes and reducing complexity. **(Do - Digital Design Playbook (ISED))**
 - Improve the service first and consider if a policy change or update might be needed.
 Second, build the digital platform/website. **(Do - Digital Design Playbook (ISED))**
+- Make one person accountable for the service
+  - Has a product management background with technical experience to assess alternatives and weigh trade-offs
+  - Has a strong knowledge of the procurement process and is able to articulate value for money is achieved when buying any tools
+  - Has appropriate seniority, knowledge, skill and personal qualities
+  - Has agreement from all stakeholders about authority to assign tasks and make decisions about features and technical implementation details
+  - Utilizes streamlined procurement processes and utilize experienced budgeting and contracting resources when contracting out development work
+  - Has a work plan that includes budget estimates and identifies funding sources **(Digital Services Playbook (US))**
+  - Develops a plan and capabilities to track concurrent users in real-time, and monitor user behaviors in the aggregate to determine how well the service meets user needs
+  - Identifies data you need to capture, where you need to capture it from and how you'll capture it based on the projected size and shape of the service
+  - Develops an ongoing roadmap for performance analysis and designate responsibility for identifying actionable data insights
+  - Includes the ability to improve the service on a frequent basis through iteration enabled by the right capacity, resources, and technical flexibility

 **Build It Right Principles (GC):**
 {: .dpgn-data-ignore}